thorn5011/TheByteDungeon.github.io/_posts/projects/cowrie/2024-09-28-enrich-cowrie-geolocation.md

 ---
 # 4. Conclusion

-After querying IPinfo to collect and enrich our attackers IP address, we can now use the location data to perform additional data analysis. :mag_right:
+After querying IPinfo to collect and enrich our attackers IP addresses, we can now use the location data to perform additional data analysis. :mag_right: